Step inside the data.

 Try this →Why we put it in orbit.

-A 2D graph reads as “Obsidian-default” — generic mind-map syntax.
+A 2D graph reads as “Obsidian-default”, generic mind-map syntax.
 The Council's reliability story is not generic; it's the architecture itself, and its motion is the moat.

 Every eval run is a real head-to-head we ran in production and judged on the record.
 The asteroid belt is what we have today.
 Drag the time scrubber back and you're replaying the sequence we lived through to get here.
 Drag it forward and the next dot is the next thing we ship.

-The three perspectives are not just camera positions — they're lenses.
+The three perspectives are not just camera positions.
+They're lenses.
 Architect sees the design.
 Analyst sees the validation activity.
 Witness sits inside one role and looks outward.
 The Witness lens carries one line worth keeping: what you see depends on where you stand.
 The data is the same.

-policy_version · 2026-05-09 · earliest eval ·
+policy_version · 2026-06-26.2 · earliest eval ·